Play. Grow. Connect. Through Music.

 Iowa Summer Music Camps!

-The UI School of Music, housed in the College of Liberal Arts and Sciences, invites students who have completed sixth grade and above to the University of Iowa for more specialized musical training.
+The UI School of Music, housed in the College of Liberal Arts and Sciences, invites students who have completed sixth grade and above to the University of Iowa for specialized musical training during one of our summer music camp sessions.

 School musicians who have completed the sixth grade and above may apply for admission as either resident or commuter campers.
-Please note that some of our camps have restrictions on grade completed or performing experience for their participants.
+Please note that some of our camps have specific requirements of grade in school completed or years of performing experience for the participants.

 All students are required to attend all rehearsals, activities and concerts.
-Some sessions may close prior to the application deadline date because of limited capacity.
+Some camps have limited capacity, so they may close prior to the application deadline date if the enrollment limit is reached.

 The Iowa Summer Music Camps (ISMC) offers students musical training and experience beyond what may be available in their home schools, including group instruction, master classes, and classroom instruction in many phases of instrumental music.
 The entire program, together with a preview of life on a major university campus, is a valuable experience for young people, not only in music but also in human relations.